andie23/strength-logcat/README.md

 To return to the previous exercise, enter the name of the exercise and start adding reps..

 # Support
-Supports api 19 or something to the most recent one
+Supports api level 19 or something above